Arca/Documentation

 bash

-arca object create --path /wallets/main --denomination USD
+arca object ensure --path /wallets/main --denomination USD

-arca object create --path /exchanges/hl1 --type exchange
+arca object ensure --path /exchanges/hl1 --type exchange

 --pathstringrequired